dennisseidel/dennisseidel.github.io/docs/adr/0010-document-with-readme-md-and-docusaurus.md

 * VuePress
 * Docusaurus
 * Getsby
+* README.md

 ## Decision Outcome

-Chosen option: "Docusaurus", because it was the simplest tool to setup and still fits with the current toolstack (uses markdown and react) further it is supported by Facebook.
+Chosen option: "Docusaurus" and "README.md", because they were simple to setup and fits with the current toolstack (uses markdown and react) further it is supported by Facebook.
+Further README.md has been added as it is important to document all relevent components as near to the code as possibile.

 Positive Consequences:
 * I can host my blog and all my documentation in one page.